About the place

 The biggest difficulty involved with this project will likely be weather, and staying warm.
 However, the work should be fairly laid back, allowing everyone to pace themselves and regulate their own level of effort, switch between various available tasks of varying intensities and rest as needed.
 And as an added bonus you get to go home each night, warm up and sleep in your own bed.

 - Helping to make dramatic improvements that you can actually see.

 - Fun and variable work.

 - Day trip work

 Participants are responsible for their own food snacks and water, as well as transportation to and from the trip.
-Sturdy off-trail ankle-high boots are recommended for this trip, but depending on weather, warm rubber boots would be good too.
+Sturdy off-trail ankle-high boots are recommended for this trip, but, depending on weather, warm rubber boots would be good, too.
 Participants should be prepared with clothing layers, food and water to spend the full day outside working under changing conditions.
-We recommend bringing your own work gloves to provide a comfortable fit.
-But it is not required.
+We recommend bringing your own work gloves to provide a comfortable fit, but that is not required.

 ONDA will provide the tools for the work (including work gloves if you don’t have a pair), excellent guidance in the field, and some nice treats such as hot water and coffee to keep cozy if the weather is foul.

 An ONDA registration application and medical form are required for this trip.
 Check the box next to each trip you would like to attend.
 You only need to fill this form out once per year.

 You will receive a confirmation email within 10 working days of submitting your form.
 The confirmation email will provide information regarding which trips you are on the “participant list” for, and which trips are full, and therefore you have been placed on the “waitlist.”